 It doesn’t get any easier than Kuta Beach.
 Pick your peak and paddle out in between sets.
 If you’re super lazy, look for a rip where the water is flowing back out after a set has come in, then paddle out with the flow of water and into position on the sandbank of your choice.

-If you are looking for the cheapest of accommodation options then Beneyasa Beach Inn starts at slightly over 100,000Rp per night or approximately $10 AUD upwards.
-Located on Poppies Lane 2 which is right in the heart of Kuta with the beach and surf approximately 350m away.
+If you are looking for the cheapest of accommodation options then Beneyasa Beach Inn sometimes starts at slightly over 150,000Rp per night or approximately $15 AUD upwards.
+Located right in the heart of Kuta with the beach and surf approximately 350 metres away.

-As far as location and affordability go for the surfer on a budget Lusa Hotel is a popular option.
+As far as location and affordability go for the surfer on a budget Hotel Lusa is a popular option.
 Built in the early 1970’s Hotel Lusa has been accommodating surfers visiting Kuta Beach well before Bali become a tourist hotspot.
-Starting at around 280,000Rp per night or approximately $28AUD the rooms are very plain and standard however it is located not much further than 100m from the beach and just north of Halfway Kuta surf spot.
+Starting at around 300,000Rp per night or approximately $30AUD the rooms are very plain and standard however it is located not much further than 100m from the beach and just north of Halfway Kuta surf spot.

 If you are looking for a step up in accommodation and a bit of an oasis from the hustle and bustle of Kuta with the beach and surf right across the road then Alam KulKul Boutique Resort is a great beachfront option.
-Especially when you can get a good deal here for under 1,000,000Rp per night or less than approximately $100 AUD through the likes of the online hotel platform Agoda.
+Especially on the odd occasion when you can get a good deal here for under 1,000,000Rp per night or less than approximately $100 AUD through the likes of the online hotel platform booking dot com.

 There are a lot of options for food along the beachfront of Jalan Pantai Kuta.
 However, for cheaper eating options search the alleys like Poppies Lane 1 and Poppies Lane 2 or try one of the many local warungs with quality Indonesian style food at local prices.